Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: Combinatorial preliminaries

 Let us recall from the Introduction that for a labeled tree, we have a refined classification for its edges given by left and right ascents and descents.
 First, suppose that $v$ is the left child of $w$.
 If $v^{\ell}\leq w^{\ell}$, then $vw$ is a \bemph{left ascent}.
 Otherwise it is a \bemph{left descent}.
 Second, suppose that $v$ has a right child $w$.
 If $v^{\ell}\leq w^{\ell}$, then $vw$ is a \bemph{right ascent}.
 Otherwise it is a \bemph{right descent}.
-Using this classification, we associate a weight $\mbul{\weightt}{Weight $\la^{\lasce(T)}\ld^{\ldes(T)}\ra^{\rasc(T)}\rd^{\rdes(T)}$ associated to $T$}$ to a labeled tree $T$ as follows,
+Using this classification, we associate a weight $\weightt$ to a labeled tree $T$ as follows,

 Recall that $\lasce(T)$ (respectively, $\ldes(T)$, $\rasc(T)$, and $\rdes(T)$) is the number of left ascents (respectively, left descents, right ascents and right descents) in $T$.
 For the labeled tree $T$ in Figure~\ref{fig:Ascents-Descents}, each edge is labeled with $\la$, $\ld$, $\ra$, or $\rd$, corresponding to the edge's orientation and whether the labels on the edge form an ascent or descent. {It may help the reader to remember that $\lambda$ corresponds to left edges, $\rho$ corresponds to right edges, unbarred parameters correspond to strict inequalities, and barred parameters correspond to weak inequalities.}